mburolla/siu-van-intro/readme.md

 # GitHub Intro with Java
 A repository (repo) to help students get used to Git.
 Assigments are located [here](assignments.md).

+#Getting Started
+- Setup your SSH keys
+- Get added to this repo
+- Clone this repo

 # Videos
 - [Git Tutorial for Beginners: Learn Git in (1h)](https://youtu.be/8JJ101D3knE)
 - [Command Prompt Basics: How to use CMD (18m)](https://youtu.be/A3nwRCV-bTU)